Welcome to the Friends of Platt Fields Park

 WHAT DO WE DO?

-We have many different projects on the go all the time, some short-term, and some more ambitious and long-term; most of these require us to raise funds from outside sources to match any money available from Manchester Leisure Services / Manchester City Council.
+We have many different projects on the go all the time, some short-term, and some more ambitious and long-term; most of these require us to raise funds from outside sources to match any money available from Manchester City Council.

 Members of the Friends have initiated, encouraged and been engaged with countless events and activities in the Park.
 We actively encourage cross-cultural events and projects hosted by local communities and other organisations; much of our inspiration arises from the strong belief in the accessibility of 'parks for everyone'.

-We produce a regular Newsletter, 4 or 5 times a year, which is sent out to over 200 different bodies and individuals.
+We produce a regular Newsletter, 4 times a year, which is sent out to over 200 different bodies and individuals.

-We hold a regular volunteer afternoon, known as "OAM" (Once a Month) at 1.00pm on the 3rd Sunday of every month.
+We hold a regular volunteer afternoon, known as "Volunteer Sunday" at 1.00pm on the 3rd Sunday of every month.
 Everyone is welcome to attend, and we attract a wide mix of people who are keen to do things to improve their local park.
 At these events we do a mix of gardening (weeding, planting, pruning), construction (fencing, raised beds, repairing the pizza oven, etc.), artistic projects (sculptures & mosaics) and clearing (wind blown leaves, soil, & rubbish).
 The cleaning of the lake (in waders) is one of our most popular activities!

 We are actively developing and cataloguing an archive of the park, covering its last 100 years, and we now document all projects and events which take place.
 If you have memories or photographs of the park then we would like to hear from you.
 In addition we have made a small DVD of the history of the park.